guillec/jobs_view/README.md

 The jobs_view
 =========
-A simple admin panel for DelayedJobs
+A very simple admin panel for DelayedJobs

-Features
+Features:
 - View all your jobs
 - View failed jobs
 - Ability to delete jobs

-How to use
+How to use:
 - Add to your config/routes mount JobsView::Engine => "/jobs_view"
-- Add a you authentication method
+- Add a authentication method

   def jobs_view_authentication
   end